-Contributions and outline.
-The main contribution of our work is to propose a theoretical frame-72 work called DIFFWIRE for graph rewiring in MPNNs that is principled, fully differentiable, inductive, 73 and parameter-free by leveraging the Lovász bound [15] given by Eq.
-1. This bound is a mathematical 74 expression of the relationship between the commute times (effective resistance distance) and the 75 network's spectral gap.
-Inductive means that given an unseen test graph, DIFFWIRE predicts the 76 optimal graph structure for the task at hand without any parameter tuning.
-Given the recently reported 77 connection between commute times and curvature [24], and between curvature and the spectral 78 gap [20], our framework provides a unified theory linking these concepts.
-Our aim is to leverage 79 diffusion and curvature theories to propose a new approach for graph rewiring that preserves the 80 graph's structure.
-81
+Contributions and Outline.
+The main contribution of this work is to propose a theoretical framework called DIFFWIRE for graph rewiring in GNNs that is principled, differentiable, inductive, and parameter-free by leveraging the Lovász bound [15] given by Eq.
+1. This bound is a mathematical expression of the relationship between the commute times (effective resistance distance) and the network's spectral gap.
+Given an unseen test graph, DIFFWIRE predicts the optimal graph structure for the task at hand without any parameter tuning.
+Given the recently reported connection between commute times and curvature [24], and between curvature and the spectral gap [20], the proposed framework provides a unified theory linking these concepts.
+Our aim is to leverage diffusion and curvature theories to propose a new approach for graph rewiring that preserves the graph's structure.

-We first propose using the commute times as a relevance function for edge re-weighting.
-Moreover, 82 we develop a differentiable, parameter-free layer in the GNN (CT-LAYER) to learn the commute 83 times.
-Second, we propose an alternative graph rewiring approach by adding a layer in the network 84 (GAP-LAYER) that optimizes the spectral gap according to the nature of the network and the task at 85 hand.
-Finally, we empirically validate the proposed layers with state-of-the-art benchmark datasets in 86 a graph classification task.
-We select a graph classification task to emphasize the inductive nature of 87 DIFFWIRE: the layers in the GNN (CT-LAYER and GAP-LAYER) are trained to predict the CTs 88 embedding and minimize the spectral gap for unseen graphs, respectively.
-This approach gives a great 89 advantage when compared to SoTA methods that require optimizing the parameters of the models for 90 each graph.
-CT-LAYER and GAP-LAYER learn the weights during training to predict the optimal 91 changes in the topology of any unseen graph in test time.
-92
+We first propose using the CT as a relevance function for edge re-weighting.
+Moreover, we develop a differentiable, parameter-free layer in the GNN (CT-LAYER) to learn the CT.
+Second, we propose an alternative graph rewiring approach by adding a layer in the network (GAP-LAYER) that optimizes the spectral gap according to the nature of the network and the task at hand.
+Finally, we empirically validate the proposed layers with state-of-the-art benchmark datasets in a graph classification task.
+We test our approach on a graph classification task to emphasize the inductive nature of DIFFWIRE: the layers in the GNN (CT-LAYER or GAP-LAYER) are trained to predict the CTs embedding or minimize the spectral gap for unseen graphs, respectively.
+This approach gives a great advantage when compared to SoTA methods that require optimizing the parameters of the models for each graph.
+CT-LAYER and GAP-LAYER learn the weights during training to predict the optimal changes in the topology of any unseen graph in test time.
+Finally, we also perform preliminary node classification experiments in heterophilic and homophilic graphs using CT-LAYER.

 The paper is organized as follows: Section 2 provides a summary of the most relevant related literature.
-Our core technical contribution is described in Section 3, followed by our experimental evaluation

-95 and discussion in Section 4.
-Finally, Section 5 is devoted to conclusions and an outline of our future

-96 lines of research.
+Our core technical contribution is described in Section 3, followed by our experimental evaluation and discussion in Section 4.
+Finally, Section 5 is devoted to conclusions and an outline of our future lines of research.

-97 2 Related Work
+2 Related Work